ldirer/ldirer.github.io/_posts/2018-02-19-deploy_app_docker.md

 We have a development environment that runs completely inside docker.
 Great!
 This is already a big win if you are working with a team and you need a consistent development environment.

-Also note that you don't have to do all of this at once.

-I would argue using docker-compose only for things like your database, `redis` or `rabbit-mq` is already a win, since it's faster and easier than installing them on your machine.
+Also note that you don't have to do this all at once: an easy start could be to use docker-compose only for things like your database, `redis` or `rabbit-mq`.
 <!-- If you have a complex app and want to start by using docker only for the database and the backend, that's already great.  -->
 On some projects I do not dockerize my frontend development server and just run it on my machine.
 I feel there are less benefits to dockerizing the frontend than the backend, since we won't really reuse the frontend part for deployment.